vanboefer/PubMed2CUI/README.md

 - **quickUMLS.ipynb** shows how to run QuickUMLS on the output of the parsing

 ## Requirements
-1) To run QuickUMLS, you will need to obtain a license from from the National Library of Medicine and download all UMLS files.
+1) To run QuickUMLS, you will need to obtain a license from the National Library of Medicine and download all UMLS files.
 See instructions and links [here](https://github.com/Georgetown-IR-Lab/QuickUMLS).
 In the **quickUMLS.ipynb** notebook, it is assumed that a folder called `quickUMLS_eng` is located in `data`.
 2) It is recommended to install a conda environment using the **environment.yml** file and the following additional steps:

 ```